Touche Meaning – The Perfect Word for Clever Comebacks

 Not true.

-While often playful, it can be used seriously to admit someone made a strong point.
+While often playful, it can be used seriously to admit that someone made a strong point.

 Example: